 George, Duke of Clarence, was the middle brother: his elder brother was King Edward IV and his younger brother was King Richard III.
 The careers of George and Richard were entwined at many points.
-They grew up together, clashed in the most major political crisis of the 1470s, and George's fate, in which Richard concurred, was an essential preliminary to the latter's accession.
-As Thomas More observed, Richard could not have acceded if his elder brother had been still living.
+They grew up together, clashed in the most major political crisis of the 1470s, and if George had not been put to death by their brother Edward, Richard would not have become king in 1483.

 Seven of York's children reached maturity, four of them sons: George was the third of these; Richard was the fourth and the last to survive infancy.
 George was born in Dublin in 1449, during York's residence in Ireland as lieutenant.
 Members of both the great Anglo-Irish houses of Butler and FitzGerald were his godparents.
 Nothing more is recorded of the upbringing of any of York's younger children until 1459.
 The two eldest surviving sons were residing separately at Ludlow in the mid-1450s and the two elder daughters, Anne in 1445 and Elizabeth in 1458, were married to ducal husbands.
 By implication Margaret (born 1446), George (b.
 1449), and Richard (b.
 1452) remained with their mother, the Duchess Cecily.
 With her they were placed in the custody of their aunt Anne, Duchess of Buckingham, in 1459 until their father, Richard, Duke of York, established his claim to the crown in 1460.
 What Duke Richard had in mind for them is uncertain.
 His eldest sons Edward and Edmund were to be noblemen.
 Since neither George nor Richard was earmarked for an ecclesiastical career, so each was to remain a layman and to pursue a secular, genteel and knightly career.